yosemitebandit/setbot/readme.md

 * serve the page from the root via `python -m SimpleHTTPServer`
 * use selenium with the phantomjs driver to iterate through card combinations and save screenshots
-* an ipython notebook crops and rotates the images, generating more input data (`generate_shapes.ipynb`)
+* an ipython notebook generates more data by rotating the original set of cards, and preprocesses the images in other ways (`generate_shapes.ipynb`)
 * one neural network guesses how many shapes are present in an input image (`count_shapes.ipynb`)